jcarloscid/moodlecon/README.md

 ## Translations

-**OAuth 2.0 Single SignOn Client** is provided with translations for the following languages:
+**Moodle Connector** is provided with translations for the following languages:

 * Spanish from Spain (`es_ES`)